Review and road test of the Mercedes-Benz GLC Coupe

 What else?
 Well, we'll tell you that the comprehensive three year unlimited mileage warranty is built upon by Mercedes' Mobilo scheme which delivers breakdown cover for up to thirty years, as long as you continue to have your car serviced at a Mercedes main dealer.
 And it's worth knowing that your maintenance outlay can be kept a little in check by going for the optional Service Care package that takes care of routine maintenance, spreading the cost of regular servicing.

 There's also an ASSYST dashboard service indicator that monitors engine use and tells you exactly when a garage visit is due.
 It's also worth mentioning that the 'Mercedes me' remote online services package that comes as part of the 'COMMAND Online' infotainment system includes remote self-diagnostic capability, enabling your GLC to monitor wear and tear items and alert your local dealer to let you know if something needs seeing to.

-On paper, you'd have to wonder why anyone would need a compact SUV coupe.
-In practice though, it's a very enticing formula indeed, especially in the guise that Mercedes has provided us with here.
+On paper, you'd have to wonder why anyone would need a mid-sized SUV coupe.
+In practice though, it's a very enticing formula indeed, especially in the improved guise that Mercedes has provided us with here.

 Some may feel that there are still more dynamic choices to make in this segment: the trendier-looking Range Rover Evoque for example.
 Or the sharper-handling BMW X4.
 As an all-rounder though, combining many of the qualities you'll find in both those cars, the GLC Coupe is a tempting package.